2011 Jail Staff |

 The Prentiss County Jail is is located at 1901-B East Chambers Drive in Booneville Mississippi.
 It was constructed and officially opened for use in 1996.

-The staff at the Prentiss County Jail is supervised by Jail Administrator/Investigator Brian Taylor and Deputy Jail Administrator Pam Stevens.
-Both Taylor and Stevens are certified Deputy Sheriffs.
+The staff at the Prentiss County Jail is supervised by Jail Administrator/Investigator Brian Taylor and Deputy Jail Administrator Dewayne Mink.
+Both Taylor and Mink are certified Investigators and Deputy Sheriffs.

-The jail has the capacity to house approximately 70 inmate including county inmates, state inmates and inmates from other muncipalities within Prentiss County.
+The jail has the capacity to house approximately 70 inmate including county inmates, state inmates.

 We also are very fortunate to have a Joint State/County Inmate Work Center that houses as many as 18 State Inmates that are low risk inmates.
 These inmates eligibility is determined by several factors; they must have two (2) years or less remaining on their sentence and can't be convicted of a violent crime or sex crime.

-These working inmates provide free labor to Prentiss County and are used for custodial work at the Prentiss County Courthouse, work at the Agri Center, ustodial work and ard maintenance at the Prentiss County Justice Center.
+These working inmates provide free labor to Prentiss County and are used for custodial work at the Prentiss County Courthouse, work at the Agricultural Center, custodial work and and maintenance at the Prentiss County Justice Center.
 The Jail operates it's own kitchen utilizing Inmate labor to do the cooking.
 Providing meals onsite to the inmates thru the kitchen saves the county four ($4) dollars a day per inmate.

 Offender information in available by means of The Mississippi SAVIN service @ 1-888-9-MSSAVIN Toll Free 1-888-847-1298 or visit www.vinelink.com